Skip to main content

 πŸš€ Getting Started

 Hello, World!
 Welcome to the Getting Started guide for Mercury.
-The various chapters in this guide will get you up and running in no time!
-Before we get started it is good to know that Mercury currently has 2 versions:
+This page will get you up and running in no time!
+But, before we get started it is good to know that Mercury has 2 versions:

 • MercuryPlayground, running in the browser (Windows/Mac/Linux)